Increase Employee Engagement by Setting Simple Goals

 Consider the Benefits of Setting Simple Goals

-Given that goals influence employees’ actions and by extension performance, emphasizing individuals’ goals can have a significant effect on the work environment.
+Given that goals influence employees’ actions and, by extension, performance, emphasizing individuals’ goals can have a significant effect on the work environment.
 When everyone feels valued and like a contributor—when all the pistons are firing—you achieve optimum performance.

 Increase engagement.
-When employees and managers clearly understand goals they’re able to better engage each other and the task at hand.
+When employees and managers clearly understand goals, they’re able to better engage each other and the task at hand.
 They can—and must—communicate about goals and outcomes, so a clear understanding of expectations is essential.

 Give them a voice.
 Each employee should have a hand in setting their individual goals so that they have a sense of ownership and confidence in their ability to perform well.
 That said, the manager ultimately has the final word because goals should directly contribute to the organization’s objectives.